 Let's Talk Wool The 90th IWTO Congress celebrated the creation of the first global wool trading standards, drafted 90 years ago.
 Soon, the textile trade will be tied to sustainability.
 Here’s how wool is leading the conversation.
 One of the effects of the ongoing pandemic is that people care more about the clothes they buy and how they are made.
 They want to buy less and wear what they have for longer.
 As consumers begin to turn over clothing labels and ask pertinent questions about the origins of their purchases, makers and sellers have a duty to provide transparent and truthful answers.
 The global wool pipeline is responding to this call.
 Over the course of the IWTO Congress, held 17-21 May, speakers from the wool textile pipeline spoke to solutions being developed and, in many cases, already offered by the industry.
 Towards Carbon Zero 2020 brought twenty years of

-The Campaign for Wool celebrated its 10-year anniversary in 2020 with a host of initiatives across the UK.
-At the same time, the Campaign for Wool in Canada, along with its parent body the Canadian Wool Council, took some bold steps toward transforming the Canadian wool landscape.
-The International Wool Textile Organisation is pleased to welcome both Peter Ackroyd of the Campaign for Wool and Matthew J. Rowe of the Campaign for Wool Canada as speakers for its upcoming IWTO Congress.
-A Fresh Look for Canadian Wool The Campaign for Wool Canada, inaugurated in 2014 in Nova Scotia by HRH The Prince of Wales, has generated millions of media impressions in its mission to educate Canadian consumers on the benefits of wool.
-Yet a lack of connection across its domestic supply chain called out for a re-think.
-The result: in October 2020, Campaign for Wool Canada launched a series
+Title: A Decade of Wool: Celebrating Progress on Both Sides of the Atlantic In 2020, the Campaign for Wool marked a decade of promoting the wonders of wool, sparking enthusiasm and innovative initiatives in the UK.
+Simultaneously, across the Atlantic, the Campaign for Wool in Canada, in collaboration with the Canadian Wool Council, embarked on audacious steps to reshape the Canadian wool landscape.
+The International Wool Textile Organisation (IWTO) is excited to welcome two distinguished speakers to our upcoming event: Peter Ackroyd from the Campaign for Wool and Matthew J. Rowe from Campaign for Wool Canada.
+Their insights promise to be invaluable as we explore the world of wool and its promising future IWTO Congress.
+A Fresh Look for Canadian Wool The Campaign for Wool Canada, inaugurated in 2014 in Nova Scotia by HRH The Prince of Wales, has generated millions of media impressions in its mission to educate

 As companies and consumers worldwide strive to become healthier and more sustainable, research shows that the humble wool fibre has a clear role to play.
 Just how that can happen will be the focus of two separate sessions at the upcoming IWTO Congress.
 Wool for Planet Traceability.
 Transparency.
 Regenerative farming and carbon sequestration.
 The contemporary woolgrower is very much at the forefront of the leading challenges of the day and has a pivotal place in the transition from the linear to the circular economy.
 The cultivation of land remains of vital importance to us all and is fundamental to the continued health of the planet.
 The annual Congress of the International Wool Textile Organisation (IWTO) gives wool sustainability centre stage on Tuesday, 18 May with a panel of experts from farm to fashion: Dave Maslen, The New Zealand Merino Company In 2007, NZM created the ZQ on-farm standard to